Remove duplicate protocol from External URLs

 We are happy to do the implementation when the direction of the implementation is decided.

-#3 Updated by Riccardo De Contardi about 2 years ago
+#3 Updated by Riccardo De Contardi over 2 years ago

 - Status changed from New to Closed